 - Approach with caution.
 Although some chocolatiers use separate manufacturing equipment to ensure their milk-free products actually are devoid of dairy, many don't.
 Unless a manufacturer is a trusted source, it's best - and safest - for highly allergic consumers and strict vegans to steer clear.

-It remains to be seen how the FDA will address the labeling inconsistencies seen on many dark chocolate bars, but in the meantime, vegans and consumers with allergies should tread carefully and companies should strive to present accurate information about their products.
+It remains to be seen how the FDA will address the food labeling inconsistencies seen on many dark chocolate bars, but in the meantime, vegans and consumers with allergies should tread carefully and companies should strive to present accurate information about their products.

 Request your FREE instant quote today.